 Santa leaves gifts in your stockings.
-The strongest and most obvious connection of Santa being based on Odin is that Odin was known to magically visit homes at night during the Yule season to leave gifts for children.
+The strongest and most obvious connections is that Odin was also known to magically visit homes at night during the Yule season to leave gifts for children.
 In anticipation of Odin’s return from the Great Hunt every Yule, Norse children would leave their boots stuffed with straw by the hearth (fireplace).
-When they awoke in the morning they would find that Odin had left sweets and presents in place of the straw.3 While gift-giving at Christmas is usually attributed to the well-documented giving of gifts during Roman Saturnalia (December 17th), and the chimney-stocking tradition has also been traced to Saint Nicholas, the similarity between this Norse tradition and our hanging of stockings (shaped like boots) by the fireplace are undeniable.
+When they awoke in the morning they would find that Odin had left sweets and presents in place of the straw.3 While gift-giving at Christmas is usually attributed to the well-documented giving of gifts during Roman Saturnalia (December 17th), and the chimney-stocking tradition has also been traced to Saint Nicholas, the similarity between this Norse tradition and our hanging of (boot shaped) "stockings" by the fireplace are undeniable.

-Santa rides a flying sleigh pulled by eight flying reindeer.
-Odin rides a flying chariot pulled by his eight-legged flying horse, Sleipnir.
+Santa rides a sleigh pulled by eight flying reindeer.
+Odin rides a chariot / sleigh that was pulled by his 8-legged flying horse, Sleipnir.
 Santa's reindeer is yet another reinvention of Santa by the writing of ‘Twas the Night Before Christmas’.
 Original accounts of Santa speak of a single flying horse that pulled his sleigh.
-Reindeer were also well known as beasts of burden in Finland and other cold lands bordering the Northern realms of Viking homeland.4 On a side note, Thor also had a flying chariot which was pulled by two flying goats.1 Thor was the male deity most worshiped at Yule, and there is some evidence that ancient Yule festivals included a man dressed as a goat who dispensed gifts from a large bag.5,6
+Reindeer were also well known as beasts of burden in Finland and other cold lands bordering the Northern Scandinavian realms of Viking homeland.4 On a side note, Thor also had a chariot which was pulled by two flying goats.1 Thor was the male deity most worshiped at Yule, and interesting enough there is also evidence that ancient Yule festivals included a man dressed as a goat would dispense gifts from a large bag.5,6

-Santa has elves do all his work.The dwarves of Norse mythology were known to be the creators of wondrous things (including Thor's magical hammer called Mjolnir).
+Santa has elves making all of his gifts.The dwarves of Norse mythology were known to be the creators of wondrous things (including Thor's magical hammer called Mjolnir).
 In many instances, the elves are referred to as "Odin's men" (ex.
 Thorsdrapa, Lay of Thor)

 Santa knows if you've been bad or good.
-Odin is the far-seeing god of Norse mythology .
+Odin was considered the far-seeing god of Norse mythology.
 His two ravens Huginn and Muninn were his spies and known as his eyes and ears.
 Vikings believed that Odin was always watching them.1

 Santa has a magic bag that could carry unlimited toys.
 Odin was known for leaving gifts in every home for the children, so it makes sense that he too had the ability to carry unlimited gifts.